fcogutierrez/plumguide-exercise/README.md

 ## Remarks

 This exercise has been resolved by using TDD approach, so it is recommended to check unit tests to have a clearer picture of the implementation details.

+**NOTE**: please find in the *Architectural Design.pdf* file the solution of the second part of this exercise.